top of page

 • Or transactions being paused entirely

-Not because the deals were “bad”, but because the execution reality did not yet match the investment thesis.
+Not because the deals were flawed — but because the operating reality did not support the investment thesis.

 Phase 3 — Designing for Execution Before Signing